jackbeau/Vision-Project/README.md

 ## James's Personal Statement:

 ### Personal Contribution:
 In this project, my primary contributions revolved around implementing the morphology operations, Canny edge detection, and contour finding algorithms.
-I also compiled the code togeather and appropriately documented it.
+I also compiled the code together and appropriately documented it.

 ### Reflection:
 Engaging in this project provided me with valuable insights into the practical applications of computer vision algorithms, especially in document processing tasks.
 Implementing morphology operations and edge detection techniques deepened my understanding of image preprocessing steps crucial for subsequent analysis.